ramawahyuk/datacenter-with-DR-capability/alpha-test-results.md

 VM set to FT Not Protected (Primary and Secondary both powered off).

 **Result:** ❌ FAIL (expected) — FT failover did not complete.
 VM did not migrate.

+> More Information about VMware Fault Tolerance can refer to this [documentation](https://github.com/ramawahyuk/datacenter-with-DR-capability/blob/main/10-fault-tolerance-setup.md)

 ---